3DBAG/3dbag-docs/docs/en/index.md

 ## Funding

 ![erc_logo](../images_common/erc_logo_small.png){ align=left } *This project has received funding from the European Research Council (ERC) under the European Unions Horizon2020 Research & Innovation Programme (grant agreement no. 677312 UMnD: Urban modelling in higher dimensions).*

+The technology behind the 3D BAG service was developed by the [3D Geoinformation research group](https://3d.bk.tudelft.nl/), Department of Urbanism at the Delft University of Technology.
+This has been done in various research projects.
+Funding has been received from the European Commission (ERC), the Netherlands Organization for Scientific Research (NWO), and the Amsterdam Institute of Advanced Metropolitan Solutions (AMS).
+The algorithms have been further improved in collaborations with partners such as RIVM, Rijkswaterstaat and Kadaster.